digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/studio.rst

 Leap Year
 =====================

 You’ll need to make a ``LeapYear class``, just as you made the ``Average`` class in the previous step.
-You should again insert the ``ArgsProcessor`` code, this time to take in an integer that represents a year.
+You should again insert the ``Scanner`` code, this time to take in an integer that represents a year.

 Your task is to determine whether the given year is a leap year or not.
 A value is a leap year if it meets the following criteria: